8th Annual Florida International Trade and Cultural Expo (FITCE) 2023

 October 4 & 5, 2023 at Broward County Convention Center.
 Artists (all disciplines) interested are invited to complete and submit this application to be considered.

-October 19 & 20, 2022, Broward County and all of South Florida will welcome local and international companies for a unique opportunity to engage key leaders, experts and attendees from around the world to participate in dialogues relating to international trade, foreign direct investment and culture.
-The goal of FITCE is to expand Broward County as the premier importing and exporting trading capital, while helping to establish new businesses and nurture existing businesses to spur continued growth.
+October 4 & 5, 2023, Broward County and all of South Florida will welcome local and international companies for a unique opportunity to engage key leaders, experts, and attendees from around the world to participate in dialogues relating to international trade, foreign direct investment, and culture.
+FITCE aims to expand Broward County as the premier importing and exporting trading capital while helping establish new businesses and nurture existing ones to spur continued growth.

 Participants: Meet one-on-one with international delegates, former presidents, government leaders, entrepreneurs, chambers of commerce leaders, business alliance and councils, seasoned importers/ exporters, and representatives from Broward County's leading public economic engines: Port Everglades, Fort Lauderdale-Hollywood International Airport, The Greater Fort Lauderdale Convention & Visitors Bureau as well as Broward County's Cultural Division, Enterprise Florida, and The Greater Fort Lauderdale Alliance.
 FITCE VISION: To welcome new businesses, to collaborate and connect while providing tools and resources for those wanting to live and work in South Florida.